-To set the dashboard type, click
+To set the dashboard type, click and select one of the following:

-• Custom - displays the custom dashboard.
+- Custom displays a custom dashboard. - Default displays a default dashboard.

-- Default displays the default dashboard. - Reset resets the custom dashboard to the predefined set of charts, discarding any customizations.
+• Reset - resets the custom dashboard to the predefined set of charts, discarding any customizations.

 All Health Issues

 Displays all health issues by cluster.
 The number badge has the same semantics as the per service health issues reported on the Status tab.